Top Birth Injury Statistics

-Knowing the facts can help you make more informed decisions regarding the health of your child.
+Knowing the facts about birth injury statistics can help you make more informed decisions regarding the health of your child.

-- The most common birth injury is a fractured collarbone, according to Stanford Children’s Health.
+- Most common birth injury: A fractured collarbone, according to Stanford Children’s Health.
 These fractures occur in as many as 15 out of 1,000 live births.

-- Erb’s palsy is a type of birth injury that limits the use of the arm, shoulder, and hand.
-12,000 babies born each year develop Erb’s palsy due to an injury at birth, according to the Cleveland Clinic.
+- One of the most common birth injuries leading to long-term effects: Erb’s palsy, which limits the use of the arm, shoulder, and hand.
+Approximately 12,000 babies born each year develop Erb’s palsy due to an injury at birth, according to Cleveland Clinic.

-If your baby suffered harm due to medical negligence, a birth injury lawyer may be able to help you pursue compensation for medical bills, treatment, and more.
+If your baby was harmed due to medical malpractice, a birth injury lawyer may be able to help you pursue compensation for medical bills, treatment, and more.
 Contact us for a free case review today.

 Statistics on Birth Injury Causes